OpenCLIM/cropnet/README.md

 'sbatch_multiplot_template' files, each with inputs spanning one month and UTM grid code, and submit these all to a cluster.

-The final output of the code will be the original, modelled yield and the updated, assimilated yield in xarray datasets, which are similar in structure to netcdf files.
+The final output of the code when assimilation is used will be the original, modelled yield and the updated, assimilated yield in xarray datasets, which are similar in structure to netcdf files.
 The data will also be saved on disk as netcdf files.
 The datasets will have one variable per obs pixel, with the name of the variable the x,y coordinates in OSGB eastings/northings.
 Each variable will have ensemble member and year dimensions.
+If data assimilation is not used, the outputs will be gridded on the same grid as the input meteorological driving data.

 For information on the other user configurable variables, outputs and internal functions, see the comments written in the notebook and scripts.